 - Add the uncooked rice and fry for a few minutes until golden.

 - Bring water to a boil, cover the pan with a lid and bring down heat to a medium-low temperature.
-Let it sit for 20-or-so minutes at medium-low heat (without removing the lid) until the liquid has completely absorbed.
+Let it sit for 20 minutes at medium-low heat (without removing the lid) until the liquid has completely absorbed.

 - Remove the lid and serve!